edgaradel/Risk/README.md

 Based on Valentin Haddad´s Financial Risk Management Class

-Defining and managing risk is one of the most important issues firms face daily.
-This is especially important for financial institutions that rely on leverage.
+Defining and managing risk is one of the most important challenges that firms face daily.
+This is particularly crucial for financial institutions that rely on leverage.

-Find an answer to the question:
+One important question to consider is: 'What is realistically the worst that could happen over one day, one week, or one year?'

-“What is realistically the worst that could happen over one day, one week, or one year?”
+Value-at-Risk (VaR) provides an answer to this question by defining 'realistically' as an outcome so severe that anything worse is highly unlikely.

 Concepts and possible uses